Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study uses the sample from Brody et al. (2004).
-The purpose of this study was to test the efficacy of the Strong African American Families Program (SAAF), an alcohol use prevention program.
-Families were assigned randomly to receive SAAF or a no-treatment control.
-Measures utilized include the Involved-Vigilant Parenting scale and the Tolerance for Deviance scale.
-Results indicate a large treatment effect on slowed growth in alcohol use emerged.
+The study used the same sample as Brody et al. (2004).
+The purpose of the study was to test the efficacy of the Strong African American Families Program (SAAF), an alcohol use prevention program.
+Participants were assigned randomly to receive SAAF or a no-treatment control.
+Measures utilized include the Involved-Vigilant Parenting Scale and the Tolerance for Deviance Scale.
+Results indicate that a large treatment effect on slowed growth in alcohol use emerged.
 Dose-response analyses in the Complier Average Causal Effect (CACE) models revealed a medium-sized effect when participants attended at least 5 of the 7 sessions offered.
-Limitations include self-reports of alcohol and generalizability of effects to nonrural youth and those at elevated risk for substance use.
+Limitations include the use of self-reports of alcohol and the lack of generalizability of effects to nonrural youth and those at elevated risk for substance use.

 Length of controlled postintervention follow-up: 10, 22, and 34 months.